hash-bash/Covid19-Kavach-Flutter-Project/README.md

 # Covid19 Kavach - Flutter Project
-### Most accurate COVID-19 Tracker app and an alternative for Aarogya Setu app.
+### Most accurate COVID-19 tracker app and an alternative for Aarogya Setu app.
 It is built using Flutter and Firebase to provide rich UI and dynamic experience.

 ### Notes:
 - To run this project, Firstly create a project in Firebase and then enable `Firestore`, `Storage` and `Authentication` in the Firebase console.